-- 1) Total CO2 and CO2-eq. emissions: Total CO2 emissions of the vessels owned by Seaspan Corporation 2023 was 6.431M MT CO2-eq. - 2) EEOI (Energy Efficiency Operational Indicator): The average EEOI of the fleet is 11.730 gCO2/t x NM in 2023. - 3) AER (Annual Efficiency Ratio): Data and methodology applied by Seaspan Corporation to calculate Poseidon Principles.
-The average AER has been calculated to be 5.804 gCO2/dwt x NM in 2023. - 4) Total SOx, NOx, and PM10 emissions: Total SOx emissions from Seaspan Corporation vessels Corporation vessels amounted to 0.014 million metric tonnes in 2023. - 5) EEXI and EEDI: The fleet weighted average EEXI of the vessels owned by Seaspan Corporation is Corporation is 8.06 gCO2/tonne-mile.
+- Total CO2 and CO2-eq. emissions: Total CO2 emissions of the vessels owned by Seaspan Corporation in 2023 was 6.314M MT CO2.
+Total CO2-eq. emissions of the vessels owned by Seaspan Corporation in 2023 was 6.431M MT CO2-eq. - EEOI (Energy Efficiency Operational Indicator): The average EEOI of the fleet is 11.730 gCO2/t x NM in 2023. - 3) AER (Annual Efficiency Ratio): Data and methodology applied by Seaspan Corporation to calculate the Annual Efficiency Ratio (AER) of the vessels owned are in line with the methodology defined in the Poseidon Principles.
+The average AER has been calculated to be 5.804 gCO2/dwt x NM in 2023. - 4) Total SOx, NOx, and PM10 emissions: Total SOx emissions from Seaspan Corporation vessels amounted to 0.014 million metric tonnes in 2023.
+Total NOx emissions from Seaspan Corporation vessels amount to 0.148 million metric tonnes in 2023.
+Total PM10 emissions from Seaspan Corporation vessels amounted to 0.014 million metric tonnes in 2023. - 5) EEXI and EEDI: The fleet weighted average EEXI of the vessels owned by Seaspan Corporation is 10.57 gCO2/tonne-mile.
+The fleet weighted average EEDI of the vessels owned by Seaspan Corporation is 8.06 gCO2/tonne-mile.